Time and Attendance

 Check the summary area for accuracy.
 The sheet automatically fills in the following information:

 - Carry-over vacation and personal days, which appear in the July cell of the starting balance rows

 - Vacation and personal days earned each month, which appear in the Plus Days Earned rows.
-It allots 2 vacation days per month (1 in June for officers with more than one year of employment) for officers with less than 20 years of employment; 2.33 vacation days per month for officers with 20 years or more of employment (the higher accrual begins with the new fiscal year following the anniversary date); and 3 personal days throughout the year (2 at the Medical Center).
-Make sure the personal days appear in the correct months
+It allots 2 vacation days per month (1 in June for officers with more than one year of employment) for officers with less than 20 years of employment; 2.33 vacation days per month for officers with 20 years or more of employment (the higher accrual begins with the new fiscal year following the anniversary date); and 3 personal days throughout the year for those following the University holiday calendar (varies by calendar year for those following the Clinical Services holiday calendar).

 Using the Log